KafScale MCP server: connect AI agents to Kafka streaming operations

 About Scalytics

 Scalytics architects and troubleshoots mission-critical streaming, federated execution, and AI systems for scaling SMEs.
+We help organizations turn streams into decisions - reliably, in real time, and under production load.
 When Kafka pipelines fall behind, SAP IDocs block processing, lakehouse sinks break, or AI pilots collapse under real load, we step in and make them run.

 Our founding team created Apache Wayang (now an Apache Top-Level Project), the federated execution framework that orchestrates Spark, Flink, and TensorFlow where data lives and reduces ETL movement overhead.